grafana/loki/docs/sources/configuration/_index.md

       store-1:
         endpoint: s3://foo-bucket
         region: us-west1
-Named store from this example can be referred to as aws.store-1 from period_config.
+Named store from this example can be used by setting object_store to aws.store-1 in period_config.

 ```yaml
 [aws: <map of string to aws_storage_config>]